 TEENS – MANAGING MONEY

+We offer money management for teens to them learn how to budget from a young age.
 Financial success as an adult depends on a person learning, as a teenager, the fundamentals of managing their money.
 Teenagers benefit from learning about budgeting, financial management and credit when taught in a positive and fun way.
 Teaching teens early on gives them the advantage of preparing for setting and meeting goals and financial independence.
 You do not want to leave them with a negative perspective if your own financial situation has led to debt problems, credit card issues, a consumer proposals or even bankruptcy.
 Give them the gift of seeing and experiencing what good money management can afford them for years to come.

 Remember that teenagers need to learn from their own financial difficulties in order to make better decisions going forward.
 Dealing with choices, consequences and assuming responsibility to fix mistakes is a critical part of their education.

 Positive motivation is key to a positive attitude towards earning money.
 Guide them in the right direction.
 Pushing them may lead them to adopt a negative attitude and will undermine their integration into the working world.

 Click on the links below to help your teen learn more about the following concepts:

 “KNOW YOUR TEEN“

 Before you begin, take a few minutes to review this list of questions.
 Then share them through discussion with your teen to open the door to a financial management discussion and to help you understand your teenager’s financial knowledge and attitude towards money.